DominicS97/Netmatters-PHP-Assessment/README.md

 # Netmatters-PHP-Assessment

-Documentation for the Netmatters HTML CSS Assessment
+Documentation for the Netmatters PHP Assessment

 <b>Task:</b> Recreate Netmatters homepage and contact-us page with database integration